 Our LTIFR amounted to 0.55 for the 2021.

 Kazatomprom’s leading market position, with a prudent financial policy, low-cost operations, and the ability to quickly adjust production to meet the market’s needs, allows us to sustain strong financial performance in varying market conditions and uranium price environments.

 We are committed to a sustainable dividend policy aimed at ensuring predictable and equitable distribution of free cash flow to shareholders, while preserving financial stability and prudent leverage levels.

 Our experienced management team has a proven track record of delivering on a focused strategy and achieving robust performance amidst a volatile industry and macroeconomic environment, as evidenced by its operating and financial results in recent years.

-Kazatomprom benefits from the Company’s experienced and balanced Board of Directors, which includes four highly regarded independent directors with extensive international experience in the uranium, broader nuclear and mining industry.
+Kazatomprom benefits from the Company’s experienced and balanced Board of Directors, which includes three highly regarded independent directors with extensive international experience in the uranium, broader nuclear and mining industry.

 The Board of Directors, as well as each of its committees, are chaired by independent directors.

 Although our primary focus is on our core business of uranium mining, we also provide downstream services (fuel powder and pellets) at our subsidiary - Ulba Metallurgical Plant, which has been in operation as a reliable supplier for 70 years including more recent contracts to supply fuel pellets for nuclear reactors in China.
 In 2021, the Ulba-FA LLP plant was recognized as a certified supplier for the supply of fuel assemblies to nuclear power plants in the People’s Republic of China.